ingef/conquery/backend/src/main/java/com/bakdata/conquery/sql/conversion/forms/README.md

 The `stratification_bounds` represent the absolute forms date range.
 They define the required complete stratification window.
 For an entity date form, the `stratification_bounds` would be the intersection of an entity's validity date and the forms date range.
-We group by primary ID to keep only 1 entry per subject (a `select distinct` would to the trick too).
+We group by primary ID to keep only 1 entry per subject (a `select distinct` would do the trick too).

 **CTE:** `extract_ids`